polilluminato/linuxday-2024-presentation/README.md

   * [rive](https://pub.dev/packages/rive): Rive Flutter Runtime.
 This package provides runtime functionality for playing back and interacting with animations built with the Rive editor
 * Grafici
   * [fl_chart](https://pub.dev/packages/fl_chart): A highly customizable Flutter chart library that supports Line Chart, Bar Chart, Pie Chart, Scatter Chart, and Radar Chart
+* Tabelle
+  * [pluto_grid](https://pub.dev/packages/pluto_grid): PlutoGrid is a dataGrid that can be controlled by the keyboard on desktop and web.
+Of course, it works well on Android and IOS.
+(DataGrid, DataTable, Data Grid, Data Table, Sticky)
+  * [faker_dart](https://pub.dev/packages/faker_dart): Generate massive amounts of fake data in Dart & Flutter!
+A dart port of the famous faker.js
 * PDF
   * [pdfrx](https://pub.dev/packages/pdfrx): pdfrx is a rich and fast PDF viewer implementation built on the top of PDFium.
 The plugin supports Android, iOS, Windows, macOS, Linux, and Web
   * [pdf](https://pub.dev/packages/pdf): A pdf producer for Dart.
 It can create pdf files for both web or flutter